TeamEspro/EsproForwardBot/README.md

 ## Try Live Bot
 Bot link -htt

-### A stable telegram bot to get restricted messages with custom thumbnail support , made by [TEAM GROUP ADDA LINKS](https://t.me/EsproForwardBot) This bot can run in channels directly (in this case custom thumbnail not supported)
+### A stable telegram bot to get restricted messages with custom thumbnail support , made by [Espro Update](https://t.me/EsproForwardBot) This bot can run in channels directly (in this case custom thumbnail not supported)

 - works for both public and private chats
 - Custom thumbnail support for Pvt medias